Atmosphere: Origins

+Compositions

+The atmospheres of the planets Venus and Mars are principally composed of carbon dioxide, nitrogen, and argon.
+Because Venus has no oceans or rain to dissolve the carbon dioxide, large amounts of this greenhouse gas has remained in the atmosphere.
+The result is a dense atmosphere about 80 times the pressure of Earth's atmosphere.
+The planet's lack of a magnetic field and closer proximity to the Sun resulted in the loss of its hydrogen (in the form of water) after two billion years.

+Because Mars is small, cold, and lacks a magnetic field, it has retained only a sparse atmosphere.
+The surface air pressure of 0.6 kPa for Mars is only 0.6% of Earth's 101.3 kPa.
+The planet has probably lost at least 80–85% of its original water supply to space.
+However, the planet has retained significant deposits of frozen water and carbon dioxide.
+If all of the frozen CO2 were to sublimate, the air pressure could climb to 30 kPa.
+This is comparable to the air pressure on the top of Mount Everest.

 The composition of Earth's atmosphere is determined by the by-products of the life that it sustains.
 Dry air (mixture of gases) from Earth's atmosphere contains 78.08% nitrogen, 20.95% oxygen, 0.93% argon, 0.04% carbon dioxide, and traces of hydrogen, helium, and other "noble" gases (by volume), but generally a variable amount of water vapor is also present, on average about 1% at sea level.
+Earth's persistent magnetosphere acts as a shield against atmospheric scavenging by the solar wind, as it fends off the incoming plasma at a distance of about 10 Earth radii.

-The low temperatures and higher gravity of the Solar System's giant planets—Jupiter, Saturn, Uranus and Neptune—allow them more readily to retain gases with low molecular masses.
-These planets have hydrogen–helium atmospheres, with trace amounts of more complex compounds.
+The low temperatures and higher escape velocities of the Solar System's giant planets—Jupiter, Saturn, Uranus and Neptune—allow them more readily to retain gases with low molecular masses.
+These planets have reducing atmospheres of hydrogen and helium, with trace amounts of other elements and more complex compounds.
+Unlike the terrestrial planets, the gas giants lack a well-defined surface.
+Instead the atmosphere is maintained in hydrostatic equilibrium by intense pressure deep in the body.
+The dynamic weather on these bodies only occurs in a relatively thin surface layer.

 Two satellites of the outer planets possess significant atmospheres.
 Titan, a moon of Saturn, and Triton, a moon of Neptune, have atmospheres mainly of nitrogen.
 When in the part of its orbit closest to the Sun, Pluto has an atmosphere of nitrogen and methane similar to Triton's, but these gases are frozen when it is farther from the Sun.

 Other bodies within the Solar System have extremely thin atmospheres not in equilibrium.
-These include the Moon (sodium gas), Mercury (sodium gas), Europa (oxygen), Io (sulfur), and Enceladus (water vapor).
+These include the Moon (sodium gas, noble gases, hydrogen), Mercury (sodium gas), Callisto (carbon dioxide and oxygen), Europa (oxygen), Io (sulfur dioxide), and Enceladus (water vapor).